Grunge (fashion): Pop-culture influence on 1990s grunge

-One of the biggest influences on grunge fashion was rock star Kurt Cobain, the lead singer of the hugely successful band Nirvana.
-It is widely believed that Cobain represents the core of the grunge movement and the phenomenon of the grunge scene's influence.
+One of the biggest influences on grunge fashion was rock star Kurt Cobain, the lead singer of the band Nirvana.
+It is widely believed that Cobain represented the core of the grunge movement and the phenomenon of the grunge scene's influence.
 Cobain's style was a combination from both male and female fashion, and "his Seattle thrift-store look ran the gamut of masculine lumberjack workwear and 40s-by-way-of-70s feminine dresses."
 Cobain's wife, Courtney Love, was mostly known for her "kinderwhore" sense of style used by many female grunge bands.
 The look consisted of barrettes, tiaras, ripped tights, Mary Janes, slips and Peter Pan collared dresses.
 Love claims that she drew the inspiration for her kinderwhore look from Christina Amphlett of Divinyls.

-Pearl Jam made their mark on the grunge fashion scene with leather jackets, corduroy jackets, kilts, shorts-over-leggings, ripped jeans and snapbacks.
+Eddie Vedder of Pearl Jam and Chris Cornell of Soundgarden made their mark on the grunge fashion scene with flannel shirts, leather jackets, corduroy jackets, kilts, shorts-over-leggings, ripped jeans and snapbacks.
 They were best known for inspiring the Doc Martens trend.
+One of the reasons why the Doc Martens boots became popular among grunge musicians was that in the late 1980s, Susan Silver (the manager of Soundgarden, Alice in Chains and Screaming Trees, as well as the first wife of singer Chris Cornell) was the manager of a John Fluevog shoe store in Seattle that sold Doc Martens boots, and several local musicians such as Cornell, as well as Layne Staley and Jerry Cantrell of Alice in Chains, and Andrew Wood of Mother Love Bone would hang out at that store, which also had future Candlebox lead vocalist Kevin Martin as one of Silver's employees before the band was formed.

 Men's fashion

 Grunge fashion/style was influenced by disheveled and androgynous thrift-store clothing, defined by a looseness, de-emphasizing the body's silhouette.
 Men wear second-hand or shabby T-shirts with slogans, band logos, etc. A tartan shirt might accompany the T-shirt, along with ripped or faded jeans.
 Black combat-style boots, such as Doc Martens, completes the ensemble.
-In 1992, The New York Times wrote: "This stuff is cheap, it's durable, and it's kind of timeless.
-It also runs against the grain of the whole flashy aesthetic that existed in the 80's."
-As for hairstyles, men follow the "hair-sweat-and-guitars look" of Kurt Cobain.